webhintio/hint/docs/about/GOVERNANCE.md

 To become a TSC member one most fulfill at least 2 of the following items and commit to being a part of the community for the long-term.

-* Work in a helpful and collaborative way with the `sonar` and/or web communities.
+* Work in a helpful and collaborative way with the `sonarwhal` and/or web communities.
 * Have given good feedback on others' submissions and displayed an overall understanding of the code quality standards for the project.